wasix-org/rust/src/bootstrap/README.md

 # rustbuild - Bootstrapping Rust

-This is an in-progress README which is targeted at helping to explain how Rust is bootstrapped and in general, some of the technical details of the build system.
+This README is aimed at helping to explain how Rust is bootstrapped and in general, some of the technical details of the build system.

 Note that this README only covers internal information, not how to use the tool.
 Please check [bootstrapping dev guide][bootstrapping-dev-guide] for further information.